ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 </html>
 ```

 Similarly, for an additional performance boost critical CSS can be loaded inline while load secondary styles asynchronously.
 Critical CSS can be considered anything that is absolutely visually necessary for the initial page load such as baseline typographic styles, color, header styles, and basic layout.
-Filament Group’s [loadCSS](https://github.com/filamentgroup/loadCSS/) provides a means for asynchronously loading styles based on the `preload` pattern discussed earlier in this chapter.
+I often think of these things as the “shell” of the site or application.
+If you are working on an existing site, the tool [critical](https://github.com/addyosmani/critical) automatically extracts critical css from our styles.
+Once we have separated our critical and non-critical CSS, Filament Group’s [loadCSS](https://github.com/filamentgroup/loadCSS/) provides a means for asynchronously loading styles based on the `preload` pattern discussed earlier in this chapter.
 Building upon our JavaScript loading example, we could handle styles in this way:

 ```
 <html>